SIP Calculator

 Here is a concrete example.
 Suppose you invest 10,000 per month in a fund whose NAV moves like this over 6 months: 100, 80, 60, 70, 90, 110.
 Your purchases would be: 100 units, 125 units, 166.67 units, 142.86 units, 111.11 units, and 90.91 units.
 Total investment: 60,000.
 Total units: 736.55.
 Average cost per unit: 60,000 / 736.55 = 81.47.
 The simple average NAV was (100+80+60+70+90+110)/6 = 85.
 So your average purchase price of 81.47 is lower than the average NAV of 85 because you bought more units during the dip.

-This effect is especially powerful during volatile or falling markets.
+This effect is especially during volatile or falling markets.
 Investors who continue their SIPs through market downturns accumulate units at depressed prices, and when the market recovers, those cheap units produce outsized returns.
 This is why stopping or pausing SIPs during market crashes is usually the worst decision an investor can make.

 Step-up SIP Strategy